sagarkatarias/React_Firebase_InstaClone_Fullstack/README.md

-# Insta Lookalike App Using React and Firebase
+# Insta Look alike App Using React and Firebase

 The App's motive is to showcase React and Firebase skills to develop a full stack application like Instagram, using CSS and materialUi for styling the app like Instagram and deploying it using Firebase.